 - Measure the milk.
 Add two tablespoons of the milk to a small bowl with tapioca starch and mix to form a slurry.

-- Transfer to a heatproof container, cover and chill in fridge for four hours, ideally overnight.
+- Strain the mix into a heat proof jug, cover and chill for at least four hours, preferably overnight.

 - Put your storage container in the freezer to chill.
 If you are using a self refrigerating ice cream machine turn it on about ten minutes before churning, other wise taking the freezer bowl out of the freezer just before churning.